JoelKueh/phase-sense/dtwin/README.md

 ### Phyisics Simulation Backend

-The simulator backend is written in CUDA.
+The simulation backend runs entirely on the CPU.
 The backend handles the physical motion and aggregation of particles.
 Particles randomly move around in 2D space according to a Brownian motion simulation.
 The simulator tests for collisions between these particles and randomly decides whether the particles will clump together.

 For each frame in the simulation, the simulator backend outputs three things.
 1. Positions, velocities, and rotations of particles packed as in a GPU buffer.